Mouro Island: Plants and wildlife

 Mouro Island has a high biodiversity of fish and plant life in its waters, with more than 39 species of fish found nearby.
 It was declared a marine reserve in 1986, with a perimeter extending to 300 meters surrounding the island.
 Plants found on the island include heath (Erica vagans), gorse (ulex), broom (genisteae) and the eagle fern (Pteridium aquilinum).
 Carpobrotus edulis is also found on the island, thought to be brought there by a lighthouse keeper.

 Mouro Island is an important habitat for seabirds, particularly European storm petrels and herring gulls.
 In 2014, Spain's Ministry of Agriculture, Food and Environment declared Mouro Island to be a Special Protection Area (SPA) to ensure the conservation of the birds that inhabit this area.
-It was estimated that fewer than 150 of the storm petrel lived in the area.
+It was estimated that fewer than 150 storm petrel lived in the area.
 It is illegal to bring cats, rats and other mammals onto the island.
 A smaller islet to the northwest, Islote la Corbera, is also part of the protected area.